avamsykiran/GoLang_11May2021_28May2021_09001130/Readme.md

                                         emp1 should fill the bucket using a mug emp2 should empty the bucket using a equal sized mug

-                Monitor and Lock Machanisim

-                        resource is locked as and
-                        when a thread starts usign it.

-                        the resource will not available for any other thread.

-                        a monitor ensures that the resource is unlocked once the current thread accomplishes its job.

-                Wait and notify machanisim

                         the current thread can choose to wait even before the job is done, and the other waiting threads are notified...!